 Conflict of Interest - Portfolio Manager Risk.
-Actual or apparent conflicts of interest may arise when a portfolio manager has day-to-day management responsibilities with respect to more than one fund or other accounts.
-More specifically, portfolio managers who manage multiple funds are presented with the following potential conflicts:
+Actual or apparent conflicts of interest may arise when a portfolio manager has day-to-day responsibilities with respect to more than one fund or other accounts.
+More specifically, portfolio managers who advise multiple funds are presented with the following potential conflicts:

-The management of multiple accounts may result in a portfolio manager devoting unequal time and attention to the management of each account.
-The management of multiple funds and accounts also may give rise to potential conflicts of interest if the funds and accounts have different objectives, benchmarks, time horizons, and fees as the portfolio manager must allocate his time and investment ideas across multiple funds and accounts.
+Advising multiple accounts may result in a portfolio manager devoting unequal time and attention to each account.
+Advising multiple funds and accounts also may give rise to potential conflicts of interest if the funds and accounts have different objectives, benchmarks, time horizons, and fees as the portfolio manager must allocate his time and investment ideas across multiple funds and accounts.

-With respect to securities transactions for the Funds, the Advisor or Sub-Advisors determine which broker to use to execute each order, consistent with the duty to seek best execution of the transaction.
-The portfolio manager may execute transactions for another fund or account that may adversely impact the value of securities held by the Funds.
-Securities selected for funds or accounts other than the Funds may outperform the securities selected for the Funds.
+With respect to securities transactions for a Fund, the Advisor or Sub-Advisor determines which broker to use to execute each order, consistent with the duty to seek best execution of the transaction.
+The portfolio manager may execute transactions for another fund or account that may adversely impact the value of securities held by the Fund.
+Securities selected for funds or accounts other than a Fund may outperform the securities selected for the Fund.

-The appearance of a conflict of interest may arise where the Advisor or Sub-Advisor has an incentive, such as a performance-based management fee.
-The management of personal accounts may give rise to potential conflicts of interest; there is no assurance that the Funds' code of ethics will adequately address such conflicts.
+The appearance of a conflict of interest may arise where the Advisor or Sub-Advisor has an incentive, such as a performance-based advisory fee.
+Advising personal accounts may give rise to potential conflicts of interest; there is no assurance that a Fund's code of ethics will adequately address such conflicts.
 One of a portfolio manager's numerous responsibilities is to assist in the sale of Fund shares.
 Because a portfolio manager's compensation is indirectly linked to the sale of Fund shares, they may have an incentive to devote time to marketing efforts designed to increase sales of Fund shares.

 The Advisor and each Sub-Advisor have adopted a code of ethics that, among other things, permits personal trading by employees under conditions where it has been determined that such trades would not adversely impact client accounts.
-Nevertheless, the management of personal accounts may give rise to potential conflicts of interest, and there is no assurance that these codes of ethics will adequately address such conflicts.
+Nevertheless, the advising personal accounts may give rise to potential conflicts of interest, and there is no assurance that these codes of ethics will adequately address such conflicts.